Nurse Practitioner School in Alaska - AK

 A career as a nurse practitioner (NP) in Alaska is an ideal career for the type of individualist who might be drawn to live in such an unusual and challenging environment.
 Like doctors, NPs are often first contact care providers and are free to open their own office, accept Medicaid/Medicare and qualify for programs that help pay their tuition or loans if they find work in federally designated under served areas called Health Professional Shortage Areas (HPSAs), of which there are 82 identified in Alaska.

-While in essence NPs are generalists who take a holistic approach to wellness, NPs have a wide variety of choices in how they will practice, specializing by population – pediatrics to geriatrics, and/or by medical field – dermatology to cardiology.
-Going to school to become a nurse practitioner is a quicker way to increased responsibility and income without the heavy cost in time and money that is involved with becoming a doctor.
-Nurse practitioners with a master's degree can further their education by getting post masters education up to a Doctor of Nursing Practice.
+While in essence NPs are generalists who take a holistic approach to wellness, NPs have a wide variety of choices in how they wish to practice, specializing by population (i.e. pediatrics, geriatrics) and/or by medical field (i.e. dermatology, cardiology).
+Earning a degree in nursing can lead to increased responsibility and income without the heavy investment of time and money that is involved with becoming a doctor, which can be appealing.
+Nurse practitioners with a master's degree can further their knowledge by earning post-master's education, up to a Doctor of Nursing Practice.

 There are very limited opportunities for master's level nurse practitioner education in Alaska from accredited institutions.
-For that reason it is likely that the Alaska resident will turn to online/distance learning as a sensible option to fulfill their educational goals.
+For that reason, it is common for the Alaska resident to turn to distance learning as a sensible option to fulfill their educational goals.
 It is important that the NP graduate from an accredited program to ensure the Alaska Board of Nursing accepts their educational experience.
 Accreditation also allows for transfer of credits should a change of schools be necessary.

 Applications for Advanced Nurse Practitioners (ANPs) in Alaska require a fee, a transcript sent from the school where studies were completed, copy of certificate specifying NP role and population focus from a national certifying body, a description of expected clinical practice, a consultation and referral plan to manage cases that are beyond the scope of an NP and a plan for quality assurance.
 Three references who are familiar with the applicant's clinical work and one who can verify his or her own competency as an ANP within the two years of the application.
 There are additional requirements for mental health NPs.
 Licenses are good for two years and expire in even numbered years.
 Temporary licenses are available for an additional fee to those who are licensed in another state or are awaiting their certification exam.
 Alaska law also requires a business license for all professional license holders, including NPs, who are not considered employees.